danfuzz/bayou/README.md

 ### Hermetic build

-The Quillex build supports using prepackaged dependencies, if desired.
+The Bayou build supports using prepackaged dependencies, if desired.
 These can be used (a) to guard against unexpected changes in upstream packages, and (b) to perform builds without hitting the network (an ability valued by some organizations).